Español English

 They are fast-growing deciduous trees that reach 12 meters (39.37 feet) in height.
 They have alternate oval pinnate leaves with serrated margins.
 The scented flowers appear in panicles and are lilac in color.
 They bloom in summer and later produce yellowish fruits (they are toxic if ingested), very decorative.

-They are used as a shade tree and in public parks and streets.
-They can be grown in large pots in greenhouses if the weather is cold.
+Chinaberry tree is used as a shade tree and in public parks and streets.
+It can be grown in large pots in greenhouses if the weather is cold.

 Melia azedarach needs sun or semi-shade exposure and average annual temperatures of 10-20 ºC (50-68 ºF).
-They resist occasional frosts.
+It resists occasional frosts.

 The soil can be a well-drained garden substrate.

 In summer water frequently so that the substrate is always humid (never overwater); water moderately the rest of the year.
-They resist drought quite well.
+Indian lilac resists drought quite well.

 Fertilize in autumn with manure.
 To increase flowering, fertilize every 20 days with mineral fertilizer from late spring to late summer.

-They are sensitive plants to excess of irrigation.
+Melia azedarach is a sensitive plant to excess of irrigation.

 Images of the tree Melia azedarach or Chinaberry tree